EI-CoreBioinformatics/mikado/README.md

 GFFs can be printed using a simple "print" call, while the metrics have to be retrieved as dictionaries using the "print_metrics" file.
 These dictionaries can be written out using the DictWriter method from the standard csv library.

+If the "purge" option is selected, all transcripts which do not pass the minimum requirements will be excluded.
+This option can factively lead to the loss of whole loci, if they contain only low-quality transcripts.

 GTF output is not supported, as the output is more hierarchical than what is supportable in a GTF file.

 ##Scoring transcripts